TaterTotterson/microWakeWords/README.md

   friendly_name: TaterVPE
 ```

-edit lines 77-79 to your wifi or use secrect, change ip address to you ha voice ip or remove this line
+edit lines 77-79 to your wifi or use secrets, change ip address to your ha voice ip or remove this line
 ```
 wifi:
   ssid: !secret wifi_ssid